 Angiogenesis inhibitors such as Pegaptanib and Bevacizumab directly block vessel growth-promoting substances (VEGF) in the eye that lead to swelling of the central retina.
-They are often repeatedly injected in the eye at intervals of a few weeks.
+In many cases, they are repeatedly injected in the eye every few weeks.

 Diabetic nephropathy is divided into five progressive stages which asymptomatically run at the beginning, being partially reversible.
 However, they eventually lead to irreversible damage.
 Depending on the stage, we may observe different symptoms; therefore, corresponding therapeutic measures are necessary to be taken.
 In the first place, however, euglycemia and normotension are the primary treatment goals in all the stages.

-Stage 2 is “normal albuminuria stage”.
-This stage is reversible, asymptomatic, and characterized by normal albumin excretion in urine (< 30mg/24h).
+Stage 2 is “normal albuminuria stage.”
+This stage is reversible, asymptomatic and characterized by normal albumin excretion in urine (< 30mg/24h).
 It usually begins after several years of diabetes.
-The basement membrane of the glomeruli are considerably thickened, the mesangial matrix is increased, and consequently, the filtration performance is already restricted.
+The basement membrane of the glomeruli is considerably thickened, the mesangial matrix is increased, and consequently, the filtration performance is already restricted.

-Stage 5 is “renal failure”, which is an irreversible stage.
-The filtration performance is dramatically reduced, and pathological creatinine values are detectable in blood.
+Stage 5 is “renal failure,” which is an irreversible stage.
+The filtration performance is dramatically reduced, and pathological creatinine values are detectable in the blood.
 Since the renal failure is irreversible, only dialysis and renal transplantation remain as therapeutic measures.

 The persistent chronic hyperglycemia leads to neuropathy affecting the quality of life.
 The neurons are affected due to ischemia and insufficient oxygen supply because of angiopathy.
 Both the peripheral and the autonomic nerves may be affected.

-The earliest symptoms of diabetic neuropathy are often the tingling, pain, and numbness in the extremities.
+The earliest symptoms of diabetic neuropathy often present as tingling, pain and numbness in the extremities.
 These symptoms are the warning signs and should not be ignored.

-If not properly managed, the peripheral nerve fibers are progressively damaged in a glove-and-stocking distribution resulting in reduced or complete loss of pain perception.
+If not properly managed, the peripheral nerve fibers are progressively damaged in a glove-and-stocking distribution, resulting in reduced or complete loss of pain perception.
 The injuries will remain unnoticed by the patient and can spread in an unhindered way.
-Especially, a diabetic foot is a dangerous complication that can lead to the amputation of the limb.
+A diabetic foot is an especially dangerous complication that can lead to the amputation of the limb.

-Diabetics should be necessarily insured medical foot care for the prevention of a diabetic foot syndrome.
+Diabetics should necessarily obtain insured medical foot care for the prevention of a diabetic foot syndrome.
 In addition, attention should be paid to suitable footwear.
-The diabetic patients should check their feet daily for any injuries, abrasions, or scratches.
+Diabetic patients should check their feet daily for any injuries, abrasions or scratches.
 In the case of very painful neuropathies, tricyclic antidepressants, such as amitriptyline, may be of benefit.
 Furthermore, Gabapentin and Pregabalin are effective drugs against neuropathic pain.

 - Dizziness, syncope (fainting)

-Apart from typical long-term consequences, diabetes also causes other complications that are less well-known such as stiff shoulder (frozen shoulder) or finger/hand changes (cheiropathy).
+Apart from typical long-term consequences, diabetes also causes other complications that are less well-known.
+These include stiff shoulder (frozen shoulder) or finger/hand changes (cheiropathy).
 Diabetic neuropathic osteoarthropathy (DNOAP), also called neuropathic arthropathy, is a disease which leads to a non-infectious, inflammatory destruction of bones and joints.
 It represents a special form of diabetic foot ulcers.